Ryu0Hasabusa/UHI-Thesis-Code/README.md

 - **scripts/run_lcz_landsat.R**: Processes user-supplied Landsat stack (manual input only)
 - **scripts/[metric]_map.R**: Aspect ratio, SVF, albedo, NDVI, NDBI, NDWI, and other metrics (auto-generates LCZ raster if missing)
 - **scripts/roi_config.json**: ROI and config overrides
+- **Landsat/**: Place your Landsat files here.
+Each subfolder should be named with the path and row number (e.g., `191034` for path 191, row 034).

 ## Usage
 1. Install R dependencies: